nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Deleting a policy : `deletepolicy`

+Wrong policy or a policy just matured?
-Deletes a policy from the client.
+You can delete a policy from a client with `deletepolicy`.

 Format: `deletepolicy INDEX i/POLICY_ID`